driesvints/driesvints.com/source/blog/getting-started-with-dotfiles.md

 ## The Different Parts

-### OS X Preferences
+### macOS Preferences

-My main OS of choice is OS X. Being the Apple fanboy that I am, I thoroughly enjoy the way it syncs all of my data across my devices through iCloud.
+My main OS of choice is macOS.
+Being the Apple fanboy that I am, I thoroughly enjoy the way it syncs all of my data across my devices through iCloud.
 I wouldn't want to trade it in for any other OS at the moment.
-Although iCloud is great, it doesn't yet syncs your OS X preferences across your Macs.
+Although iCloud is great, it doesn't yet syncs your macOS preferences across your Macs.
 I have a Macbook at home and a Macbook from work so if I change a setting on one of my Macs, it doesn't automatically apply to the other one.
 Luckily we have a dotfile to help out with that.

 [Mathias Bynens's dotfiles](https://github.com/mathiasbynens/dotfiles) is one of the more popular ones out there.
-His [`.osx` dotfile](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) features a range of OS X preferences and is something probably everyone wants when working with OS X. Now syncing your preferences is easy.
-Just pull in the latest commit from your dotfiles, run `source .osx` and you're up to date.
+His [`.macos` dotfile](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) features a range of macOS preferences and is something probably everyone wants when working with macOS.
+Now syncing your preferences is easy.
+Just pull in the latest commit from your dotfiles, run `source .macos` and you're up to date.

 ### Homebrew

-When running OS X, [Homebrew](http://brew.sh/) is essential.
+When running macOS, [Homebrew](http://brew.sh/) is essential.
 It helps you install packages and tools in an easy way through the CLI.
 It should probably be the first thing you install when setting up a new Mac.

 Homebrew can also help install your apps.
 For that, you'll need [Homebrew Cask](https://caskroom.github.io/).
 You won't need to worry about manually downloading and installing packages and tools anymore.
 Cask can even install your preferred fonts.
 Apps from the app store still need to be installed manually, though.